cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ![](i/color-by-number-book.png)

 Let's look at the claim that 24×24 pixel punk images are copyrightable artworks (and not some computer-generated images) or as the "Chief  Matt & John's® Punks (V2) Brand-Officer/Leader"  Noah Davis (formely at Christie's - see [Punk It!
-Truly Historic (Con-)Art Sale](https://cryptopunksnotdead.github.io/punkweek/2022-02-23-philip-the-intern-presents-not-sothebys-phunk-it-ii))  likes to say - modern fine art portraits (kind of a new [primitive fauve style](https://www.sothebys.com/en/art-movements/fauvism)).
+Truly Historic (Con-)Art Sale.
+104 Punks.
+1 Lot.](https://cryptopunksnotdead.github.io/punkweek/2022-02-23-philip-the-intern-presents-not-sothebys-phunk-it-ii))  likes to say - modern fine art portraits (kind of a new [primitive fauve style](https://www.sothebys.com/en/art-movements/fauvism)).

 Can a kid age 3 and up copy (paint) Henri Matisse's "Woman with a Hat", in minutes?
 How about a million dollar alien pixel punk?

-Color by Number for Kids: Pixel Art Coloring Book for Kids Ages 3 and Up, Colorful Play Paperback  ($6.99).
-See the cover above with a 28x42 pixel artwork.
+The blurb of the Color by Number for Kids: Pixel Art Coloring Book for Kids Ages 3 and Up, Colorful Play Paperback ($6.99) - see above the cover with a 28x42 pixel artwork - reads:

-The blurb reads:

 > Every page is a surprise.
 > Featuring full-page drawings of space, astronauts, animals,